amplication/amplication/packages/amplication-cli/README.md

   $ amp apps:update

 OPTIONS
-  -a, --app=app              app to run command against --description=description  (required) description of the app --name=name                name of the app
+  -a, --app=app                       app to run command against -f, --format=JSON|styledJSON|table  [default: JSON] The format in which to render the output -x, --extended                      show extra columns --columns=columns                   only show provided columns (comma-separated) --csv                               output is csv format [alias: --output=csv] --description=description           (required) description of the app --filter=filter                     filter property by partial string matching, ex: name=foo --name=name                         name of the app --no-header                         hide table header from output --no-truncate                       do not truncate output to fit screen --output=csv|json|yaml              output in a more machine friendly format --sort=sort                         property to sort by (prepend '-' for descending)
 ```

 ## `amp auth TOKEN`